achinth-b/achinth-b/README.md

 ❤️ ML, ultimate, hiking, politics, biking, climbing and making software with 💖.

- ❗ looking for 2023 ft opportunities in nyc :)
+ ❗ always looking for ml engineering and research opportunities in nyc :)

 feel free to hit me up! here's my contact details 😊